-- 1. Member States shall take the necessary measures to enable the confiscation of property identified in the context of an investigation in relation to a criminal offence, where confiscation is not possible pursuant to Articles 12 to 15 the national court is satisfied that the property is derived from criminal conduct, at least where this conduct is liable to give rise, directly or indirectly, to substantial economic benefit and committed within the framework of a criminal organisation. and the following conditions are fulfilled: - (a) the property is frozen in the context of an investigation into criminal offences committed in the framework of a criminal organisation; - (b) the criminal offence pursuant to point (a) is liable to give rise, directly or indirectly, to substantial economic benefit; - (c) the national court is satisfied that the frozen property is derived from criminal offences committed in the framework of a criminal organisation. - 1a.
-Paragraph 1 shall not prejudice the rights of bona fide third parties. - When determining whether the frozen property referred to in paragraph 1 should be confiscated is derived from criminal offences, account shall be taken of all the circumstances of the case, including the available evidence and specific facts and available evidence, which, where relevant, may include, but are not limited to such as: - that the value of the property is substantially disproportionate to the lawful income of the owner of the property affected person,

-- that there is no plausible licit source of the property,

-- that the person is connected to people linked to a criminal organisation.
+- 1. Member States shall take the necessary measures to enable the confiscation of property identified in the context of an investigation in relation to a criminal offence and belonging to a person subject to the investigation, where confiscation is not possible pursuant to Articles 12 to 15 the national court is satisfied that the property is derived from criminal conduct, at least where this conduct is liable to give rise, directly or indirectly, to (substantial) economic benefit and committed within the framework of a criminal organisation. and the following conditions are fulfilled: - (a) the property is frozen in the context of an investigation into a criminal offence criminal offences committed in the framework of a criminal organisation; - (b) the criminal offence pursuant to point (a) is liable to give rise, directly or indirectly, to substantial economic benefit; - (c) the national court is satisfied that the frozen property is derived from criminal conduct offences committed in the framework of a criminal organisation. - 1a.
+Paragraph 1 shall not prejudice the rights of bona fide third parties. - 2.
+When determining whether the frozen property referred to in paragraph 1 should be confiscated is derived from criminal offences conduct committed within the framework of a eriminal organisation, account shall be taken of all the circumstances of the case, including the available evidence and specific facts and available evidence, which, where relevant, may include, but are not limited to such as: - that the value of the property is substantially disproportionate to the lawful income of the affected person to whom the property belongs, and - that there is no reasonable explanation of the origin plausible licit source of the property, or - that the person is connected to people linked to a criminal organisation under which the property was found and the personal and economic circumstances of the affected person owner of the property.

 - 3. For the purposes of this Article, the notion of 'criminal offence' shall include offences referred to in Article 2 paragraphs 1 to 4 when punishable by deprivation of liberty of a maximum of at least four years. - 4.
-Member States may provide, alternatively or cumulatively, that the confiscation of unexplained wealth in accordance with this Article shall only be pursued where - confiscation pursuant to Articles 12 to 15 is not possible, - the property to be confiscated has been frozen in the context of an investigation in relation to a criminal offence committed within the framework of a criminal organisation. - 4.
+Member States may provide, alternatively or cumulatively, that the confiscation of unexplained wealth in accordance with this Article shall only be pursued where - confiscation pursuant to Articles 12 to 15 is not possible, - where the property to be confiscated has been frozen in the context of an investigation in relation to concerning a criminal offence committed within the framework of an criminal organisation. - 4.
 Before a confiscation order within the meaning of paragraphs 1 and 2 is issued by the court, Member States shall ensure that the affected person's rights of defence are respected including by awarding access to the file and the right to be heard on issues of law and fact.